Heed the Warnings of Crones…

 in them, there is Grave Wisdom

 Still others have learned to live on the periphery between the small areas of the map which are known and the great gulfs of darkness that lie between them.
-They call the most mundane wastes their homes and territories, often by keeping the worst terrors at bay with armed guards, trained soldiers, and unswerving vigilance.
+They call the more mundane of the wastelands their homes and territories, often by keeping the worst terrors at bay with armed guards, trained soldiers, and unswerving vigilance.
 Patrolling the edge of their lands, they mutter silent prayers that their walls keep, that their roads and bridges hold, and that nothing will come out of the wild to truly challenge the sanctity of their homes.
-Only the terrifying or the mad stray farther out.
+Only the terrifying or the mad stray further out.

 But even in the midst of the deep and unabiding chaos in which one is as apt to get lost forever as one is to find safe passage, even in places as uninviting as those that lay beyond the limits of the villages and townships, mighty cities and kingdoms have been forged by brave warrior-kings who have forced, through their might, the darkness to hold at bay.
 Many of these cities are as enormous as they are exotic—others are places as oppressive as the horrors they have displaced, and have only managed to hold their demesne through fear and terrible rituals that no mortal should have ken.

 Occasionally the gods send their favor by cursing those who would threaten mankind.
 Other times, it is the cursed themselves, imbued with the righteous fury of the Gods, who are responsible for holding the darkness at bay even as their lives and sanity disappear.